 A: Yes.
-You must notify your Property Specialist prior to moving barcoded property to a new location.
+You must notify your organization's deployed Property Specialist prior to moving barcoded property to a new location.
 Email your Property Specialist and ensure that your property statement in Sunflower accurately reflects the location of your barcoded property.
-If you are working from home, you must also report LANL property you have taken home in the TEPPET program.
+Not sure who your property specialist is?
+Go to the Property Management Homepage, and click on, "Find My Property Specialist," from "Quick Links."